kuku929/tl2-cpp/README.md

 - [x] Any way to detect invalid get/set at compile time?
 - [x] Use CAS operations
 - [x] See how to specify own hash function(easy)
+- [ ] Can we abort instantly if we see something locked while reading?
+(Minimal improvement seen)
+- [ ] GV4?
+- [ ] Empty write set, dont bother the global clock
+- [ ] Random/exponential backoff in stm.h loop

 from [tl2](https://github.com/robert-schmidtke/stm/tree/master)
 ```